AnaMac3/42-CPP_Module_04/README.md

 		}
 	};

+Explanation:
-- Character receives a Materia* pointer
+- Character receives a pointer to Materia object
-- The Character stores the pointer to Materia object and owns it
+- The Character stores the pointer, becoming the owner
-- When the Character dies, frees the memory of all the pointers of the inventory
+- When the Character is destroyed, it deletes the memory of all the pointers of the inventory

 ## Dependencies

-A **dependency** means a class uses another class's functionallity.
+A **dependency** exists when a class relies on another for functionallity.
-Circular dependencies occur when two classes depend on each other.
+A **circular dependency** occurs when two classes depend on each other, cauusing compilation issues.

 Example in ex03:
-- ICharacter.hpp included AMateria.hpp
+- ICharacter.hpp includes AMateria.hpp
-- AMateria.hpp also includes ICharacter.hpp
+- AMateria.hpp includes ICharacter.hpp
 Solution:
-- Use **forward declarations** when only pointers/references are needed
+- Use **forward declarations** (e.g., class ICharacter;) when only pointers/references are needed
-- Use #include only if you need the full definition
+- Use **#include** only if you need the full definition

 ### ex03: Classes and Dependencies
 - AMateria: